Kong/lua-kong-nginx-module/README.md

 Name
 ====
-lua-kong-nginx-module - Nginx C module that exposes Lua API to dynamically control Nginx
+lua-kong-nginx-module - Nginx C module that exposes a Lua API to dynamically control Nginx

 Description
 ===========
-Kong often need to be able to change Nginx behavior at runtime, traditionally this has been done using various core patches.
-This module attempts to unify those approach and ensure least amount of modifications made directly to Nginx to support future maintainability.
+Kong often needs to be able to change Nginx behavior at runtime.
+Traditionally this has been done using various core patches.
+This module attempts to unify those approaches and ensure the least amount of modifications made directly to Nginx to support future maintainability.

 Install